World Geography / Universe and Solar System

 - Uranus remains at a distance of 19.6 AU from the Sun.
 Its mass is 14 times the mass of earth.
 It has 27 satellites and the important ones are Titania

-(largest one), Ariel, Oberon, Umbriel, Miranda, etc. Uranus is being the lightest of the outer planets.
+(largest one), Ariel, Oberon, Umbriel, Miranda, etc. Uranus is the coldest planet in the solar system and is also the lightest of the outer planets.

 It has 13 satellites and the largest one is Triton (known for geysers of liquid Nitrogen).
 Triton revolves around Neptune in clockwise direction

 Kuiper Belt or Trans Neptunian Belt